sverweij/vcodeowners/README.md

 - a `VIRTUAL-CODEOWNERS.txt` (_patterns_ x _teams_)
 - a `virtual-teams.json` (_teams_ x _users_)

-... which makes it easier to keep `CODEOWNERS` in sync on multi-team mono repos.
+... which makes it easier to keep `CODEOWNERS` in sync on multi-team mono repos when you don't have (enough) 'real' GitHub or GitLab teams.
-When those teams are not defined on GitHub level.

 ## Usage

-- Rename your `.github/CODEOWNERS` to `.github/VIRTUAL-CODEOWNERS.txt` and put team names in them.
+- Rename `.github/CODEOWNERS` to `.github/VIRTUAL-CODEOWNERS.txt` and put team names in them.
 - Define teams that don't (yet) exist on GitHub level in `.github/virtual-teams.json`
 - Run this: